 What will the One non calculator paper (1 hour) examination involve?
 One calculator paper (1 hour) One speed test (30 minutes) Main topics for revision Speed test - basic arithmetic and operations.
 All topics covered this year as part of the CIMT books 9A and 9B.
 What can a student do to Practise all methods thoroughly - don't just read a textbook. prepare?
 Use resources below and listen carefully to advice given by your teacher.
 Practice speed test on FROG (VLE).
-Useful resources The contents of the MEP textbooks are available online with other resources at www.cimt.plymouth.ac.uk Also use www.mathspace.co.uk and links available on the school website and on FROG (VLE).
+Useful resources The contents of the MEP textbooks are available online with other resources at www.cimt.plymouth.ac.uk Other links available on the school website and on FROG (VLE).